-In the TOGETHER 2025+ Group strategy, we have set a major objective: to act as a model of integrity.
+In the new Group strategy 2030, we have set a major objective: to act as a model of integrity.
 Through the implementation of the Together4Integrity (T4I) program, we want to consistently achieve this goal throughout the Group across all brands and companies and to strengthen corporate governance on integrity and compliance .
 We have set ourselves the objective of the key performance indicators of integrity and compliance having the same strategic and operational priority as, for example, sales revenue, profit, product quality or employer attractiveness.
 T4I is thus one of the most extensive change programs in the history of the Group.
 The Integrity and Legal Affairs function of the Board of Management, under the leadership of Hiltrud D. Werner, is responsible for designing and implementing the program.

 T4I WITH FOCUS ON GOVERNANCE AND CULTURE CHANGE